awt2542/textLayer-for-Framer/README.md

 **.autoSizeHeight** (boolean) - resize the height of the layer to automatically to fit the text content. great for fixed width columns

 **.setup** (boolean) - show a transparent background to outline the layer's size

+**.convertToTextLayer() - converts an imported layer to a TextLayer

 ##Contact